Skip to main content

 L2 confidence scores are mapped to the 5-level API severity (CRITICAL → INFO) for consistency with L1.
 See Detection Engine for threshold details.

-L2 Techniques
+L2 Attack Techniques

 • instruction_override - Direct instruction manipulation